jghms/GaussianFace/README.md

 $ source project/bin/activate (Linux)
 $ pip install -r requirements.txt

-To run training and testing: (Requires FERET normalized images and takes a long time) The normalized feret images should be placed in /colorferet/output in pgm format (examplename: 00001fa010_930831.pgm).
+To run training and testing: (Requires FERET normalized images and takes a long time or the precalculated F matrices) The normalized feret images should be placed in /colorferet/output in pgm format (examplename: 00001fa010_930831.pgm).
 Train the LDA transformation matrix
 	$ python -m demos.trainWLDA